msakuta/sieve-of-eratosthenes/README.md

 ### Running

-Both `sieve.go` and `sieve.py` find the first 10,000 primes.
+Both `sieve.go` and `sieve.py` find the primes below 10,000.
 To run each individually (assuming you've followed the installation steps above) run:

 ```
 # Go